Fixed Asset Management and Compliance Training Course

 Key features include:

-- an explanation of current risk-based regulations
+- the explanation of the current risk-based regulations

 Objectives